Interview with The Bookdragon

 When did you first realize you wanted to be a writer?

 I write because it makes me feel better and I’ve just always done it.
 I like playing with stories and I get the same kind of escapist pleasure from writing a story as I do from reading one.
 More, in fact.
 When the story is your own, you can live with it for longer and explore its dimensions and variations in more detail.
 The world is a hard place to live in sometimes, and writing makes it easier.
 I can’t say that I ever actually decided to become a writer – I certainly never set out to achieve anything in particular.
-I’ve always felt a need to express myself creatively, and words are my medium.
+I’ve always felt a need to express myself creatively, and words are one of the mediums I use.

 Can you describe your writing process?